otac0n/Whisk/readme.md

 Example
 -------

-This C# snippet shows how to create mutable value, subscribe to changes, and make changes atomically:
+This C# snippet shows how to create mutable values, subscribe to changes, and make changes atomically:

 ```C#
 // Create mutable containers for first and last name.